timescale/docs/timescaledb/tutorials/ingest-real-time-websocket-data.md

 </procedure>

-Then, if you wait a few seconds you see actual data records printed out:
+When you have established a connection to the websocket server, wait a few seconds, and you can see actual data records, like this:

 ```bash
 {'event': 'price', 'symbol': 'BTC/USD', 'currency_base': 'Bitcoin', 'currency_quote': 'US Dollar', 'exchange': 'Coinbase Pro', 'type': 'Digital Currency', 'timestamp': 1652438893, 'price': 30361.2, 'bid': 30361.2, 'ask': 30361.2, 'day_volume': 49153}